Do quantum linear solvers offer advantage for networks-based system of linear equations?: Details of the graph families surveyed: construction and input parameters

 We consider nine random directed graphs in this article.
 For the sake of reproducibility, we fix seed value of every random directed graph family to be $19$.
 Further, we followed the constructions from Ref.~\cite{networkx} with slight modifications to avoid bi-directed edges and self-loops in the graphs.

 \begin{enumerate}

 \item \textbf{GN graph:} A GN graph grows the network by linking a newly added vertex to one of the existing vertices based on their degree.
 We define a linear function $f(d)=d$, where $d$ is the degree of the vertex.
 This function determines the probability of connecting the new vertex to one of the existing vertices.
 In our work, the value of system size $N'$ goes from $9$ to $9997$ for GN graphs with source and sink vertices.
 Also, the system size varies from $11$ to $9998$ for GN graphs without source and sink vertices.
-Figs. \ref{fig:incidence_badgraph}(a) and \ref{fig:incidence_badgraph}(d) present two instances each for without and with source and sink vertices, respectively.
+Figures 4(e) and 4(g) of the main manuscript present two instances each for without and with source and sink vertices, respectively.

 \item \textbf{GNC graph} \cite{krapivsky2005network}: A GNC graph is grown by adding a directed edge from a new vertex to an existing vertex chosen randomly.
 Further, directed edges go from the new vertex to the successors of the existing vertex to which it is connected.
 A vertex, $v_u$, is said to be the successor to a vertex $v_w$, if there is a directed edge going from $v_w$ to $v_u$.
 For GNC graphs with source and sink vertices, we consider $N'$ in the range of $11$ to $8498$.
 Also, for the family of GNC graphs without any source and sink vertices, the system size $N'$ varies from $11$ to $6759$.
-Two GNC graphs without and with source and sink vertices are depicted in Figs. \ref{fig:incidence_badgraph}(g) and \ref{fig:incidence_badgraph}(j) respectively.
+Two GNC graphs without and with source and sink vertices are depicted in Figs. \ref{fig:sm_bad_inc}(a) and \ref{fig:sm_bad_inc}(c) respectively.

 \item \textbf{GNR graph}~\cite{krapivsky2001organization}: The construction of the GNR graphs is similar to the GN graphs.
 Here, when a new vertex is added, a directed edge appears from the new vertex to a randomly chosen existing vertex, called the target vertex.
 There is a finite chance for this new directed edge to get redirected to first successor of target vertex.
 For our work, we set the probability of reconnection to $0.5$.
 For the GNR graphs with source and sink vertices, the system size grows from $9$ to $9997$.
 Also, for GNR graphs without source and sink vertices, $N'$ varies from $12$ to $10000$.
-Figs. \ref{fig:incidence_badgraph}(m) and \ref{fig:incidence_badgraph}(p) respectively present the figures for graphs without and with source and sink vertices belonging to this family.
+Figs. \ref{fig:sm_bad_inc}(e) and \ref{fig:sm_bad_inc}(g) respectively present the figures for graphs without and with source and sink vertices belonging to this family.